Frederick II, Holy Roman Emperor: Henry's Revolt

-The situation for Frederick was also problematic in Lombardy after all the emperor's attempts to restore the imperial authority in Lombardy with the help of Gregory IX (at the time, ousted from Rome by a revolt) turned to nothing in 1233.
-In the meantime Henry in Germany had returned to an anti-princes policy, against his father's will: Frederick thus obtained his excommunication from Gregory IX (July 1234).
+The situation in Northern Italy was also tenuous, and all the emperor's attempts to reach a settlement in Lombardy with the help of Gregory IX (at the time, ousted from Rome by a revolt) had yielded very little by 1233.
+Henry had returned to his fruitless anti-princely policy in Germany, against his father's will.
+In response, Frederick obtained his son's excommunication from Gregory IX in July 1234 and began preparations to return to Germany.
 Henry tried to muster an opposition in Germany and asked the Lombard cities to block the Alpine passes.
 In May 1235, Frederick went to Germany, taking with him no army, only a sumptuous entourage as a display of his power and wealth.
-News of his arrival spread quickly and the rebellion disintegrated.
+The emperor's reputation also travelled before him.
+News of his arrival spread quickly, and the rebellion disintegrated.
 As soon as July, he was able to force his son to renounce the crown and all his lands at Worms, where Henry was tried and imprisoned.
 Henry remained a prisoner in Apulia for the rest of his life until he reportedly committed suicide.
-Frederick II skillfully turned the complex challenge of Henry's rebellion into a chance to introduce "thorough and groundbreaking" reform of Germany and the way the empire was ruled.
-The Mainz Landfriede or Constitutio Pacis, decreed at the Imperial Diet of 1235, became one of the basic laws of the empire and provided that the princes should share the burden of local government in Germany.
-It was a testament to Frederick's considerable political strength, his increased prestige during the early 1230s, and sheer overpowering might that he succeeded in securing their support and rebinding them to Hohenstaufen power.
+In some ways, Henry's unsuccessful policy of pressing for the central authority of the crown in Germany had been not entirely dissimilar to his father's in southern Italy.
+But, for the emperor, the integrity of the empire as a whole was paramount, and anything that threatened its cohesion or endangered his larger imperial project had to be dealt with ruthlessly.
+In this vein, Frederick pragmatically turned the complex challenge of Henry's rebellion into a chance to introduce "thorough and groundbreaking" reform of Germany and the way the empire north of the Alps was ruled.
+The Mainz Landfriede or Constitutio Pacis, decreed at the Imperial Diet of 1235 in Mainz, became one of the basic laws of the empire and provided that the princes should share the burden of local government in Germany.
+After the crisis of Henry's revolt, it was a testament to Frederick's considerable political strength and image-building, his increased prestige during the early 1230s, and sheer overpowering might that he succeeded in rebinding the princes to Hohenstaufen power.

-In Germany, the Hohenstaufen and the Guelphs reconciled in 1235.
-Otto the Child, the grandson of Henry the Lion, had been deposed as Duke of Bavaria and Saxony in 1180, conveying the allodial Guelphic possessions to Frederick, who in return enfeoffed Otto with the same lands and additional former imperial possessions as the newly established Duke of Brunswick-Lüneburg, ending the unclear status of the German Guelphs, who had been left without title and rank after 1180, and encouraging their cooperation.
+The Hohenstaufen and the Guelphs also reconciled in 1235.
+Otto the Child, the grandson of Henry the Lion, had been deposed as Duke of Bavaria and Saxony in 1180, conveying the allodial Guelphic possessions to Frederick, who in return enfeoffed Otto with the same lands and additional former Imperial possessions as the newly established Duke of Brunswick-Lüneburg, ending the unclear status of the German Guelphs, who had been left without title and rank after 1180, and encouraging their cooperation.
+Sealing his diplomacy, Frederick also married his third wife, Isabella, sister of King Henry III of England, as a marital connection with the old Geulph faction and tactically binding them to his new German settlement.